 What if you have a journey where users have multiple choices, or could choose not to do a step at all?

-You would start with View Product Page as a starter event, and then click Add a branch to create multiple paths for Virtual Try On and View Product Reviews.
+Start with View Product Page as a starter event, and then click Add a branch to create multiple paths for Virtual Try On and View Product Reviews.
 From there, you would select the Include users who skipped this step option.

 After you click View results, you can then see the journey divided up into three paths: Users who used Virtual Try On, users who did View Product Previews, and users who did neither of those branches.
-You could then compare completion and dropoff rates for each to decide what to do next about these features.
+You could then compare completion and drop-off rates for each to decide what to do next about these features.

 Exploring surprising paths with Top Events